django-cms/django-cms-mgmt/association/about.md

 ## Funding

 As non-profit organization, the dCA is dependent on donations from the django CMS community.
 The best way to donate is to become a [django CMS Sponsor through Github](https://github.com/sponsors/django-cms).
-The funding will be funneled back into core development of django CMS and other community projects.
+The funding is used in accordance with our mission statements, currently focussing sponsoring technical development of the django CMS core and [core add-ons](https://www.django-cms.org/en/repositories-plugins/).

 Continue here for more information about [how to support django CMS](https://www.django-cms.org/en/donate/).